awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

    1. For **VLAN**, enter the ID number for your virtual local area network \(VLAN\)\.

-   1. For **BGP ASN**, enter the The Border Gateway Protocol Autonomous System Number of your on\-premises peer router for the new virtual interface\.
+   1. For **BGP ASN**, enter the Border Gateway Protocol Autonomous System Number of your on\-premises peer router for the new virtual interface\.

       The valid values are 1\-2147483647\.